 - The government aims to provide power and LPG to all households, electricity and cooking gas to all rural households by 2022.

 - Labour laws to streamline into four basic labour codes.

 The FM had also said that India is set to become a $3 trillion economy this year.
-It had taken India over 55 years to reach $1 trillion dollar economy, but in the last 5 years, the country added another $1 trillion.
-Further, with the announcements made in Union Budget 2019-20, India may see a significant push in reforms for infrastructure, agriculture, development, women-empowerment, taxation, and other sectors.
+It had taken India over 55 years to reach a $1 trillion dollar economy, but in the last 5 years, the country added another $1 trillion.
+Further, with the announcements made in Union Budget 2019-20, India may see a significant push in reforms for infrastructure, agriculture, development, women empowerment, taxation, and other sectors.